jdbean/blog-mirror/_posts/2018-04-17-foss-intro.md

 tags: [FOSS, "Free and Open Source Software", Copyright]  #(optional)
 ---

-# An Introduction To Free and Open Source for New Developers

-*DISCLAIMER: Nothing in this post should be construed as legal advice and it is not a substitute for the advice of a competent attorney.
-This post is intentionally written as introductory material intended for those wholly unfamiliar with concepts such as FOSS and software licensing.
-It is intentionally over-simplified.*

-Free and open source software ("FOSS") is hard to escape in the modern software development landscape.
+Free and open source software ("FOSS") is hard to escape in the modern software development landscape.<!-- more -->
 The majority of the tools I’m using to learn software development are FOSS: GNU/Linux, Atom, Ruby, PostgreSQL, SQLite, Git, Firefox, Bash and so forth and so on.
 Coming from my background working with FOSS developers I’m familiar with the minutiae of FOSS; for most starting out in software development however, FOSS is somewhat hazy concept that can be hard to distinguish from something like freeware.
-I thought I’d use this post to provide a brief introduction to the basics of FOSS for new developers.
+I thought I’d use this post to provide a brief introduction to the basics of FOSS for new developers.[^1]

 # "Free" and "Open Source"